tas-man/nodejs-PizzaServiceCLI/README.md

-Business front attached to a restful API
+Command Line Tool

-This is a project featuring both the UI, frontend logic and server side structures of a fictional online Pizza Service.
-Both frontend and backend were written using NodeJs and no external frameworks.
+This is a project featuring a CLI based on the fictional online Pizza Service project.

-The frontend lets users perform many of the same functions as most e-commerce sites.
-Users are able to create and manage accounts, login and place orders etc.
-The backend is made up of a restful API allowing the application to perform CRUD operations, and serve up HTML, among other functions.

-Additional features:

-The application also interacts with the Stripe.com API to facilitate credit card payments, and with the Mailgun.com API to send verification emails to users when a succesful payment has been performed.
+(Please see repository: nodejs-PizzaServiceFrontend)

+The CLI is started along with the server and lets users input commands through the console/terminal and receive output accordingly.